openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 # iCalendar Binding

 This binding is intended to use a web-based iCal calendar as an event trigger or presence switch.
-It implements several Channels that indicate the current calendar event and the next event.
-Furthermore it is possible to embed Command Tags in the calendar event description to issue commands directly to other Items in the system, without the need to create special Rules.
+It implements several Channels that indicate the current calendar event and upcoming calendar events.
+Furthermore it is possible to embed Command Tags in the calendar event description in order to issue commands directly to other Items in the system, without the need to create special Rules.

 ## Supported Things

 The only thing type is the calendar.
 It is based on a single iCalendar file.
 There can be multiple Things having different properties representing different calendars.

 ## Thing Configuration